thieleju/mh-bot/README.md

-# mhw-wheel-bot
+# mh-bot

-Discord Bot that randomly selects Monster Hunter World weapons
+Discord Bot that randomly selects Monster Hunter weapons

-A Discord.js bot that provides a `/randomweapon` slash command to randomly select one of the 14 Monster Hunter World weapons with an animated spinning wheel effect.
+A Discord.js bot that provides a `/randomweapon` slash command to randomly select one of the 14 Monster Hunter weapons with an animated spinning wheel effect.

 ## Features

 - 🎲 `/randomweapon` slash command
 - 🎯 Random selection from all 14 MHW weapons
 - ⚡ Animated spinning wheel effect
-- 📋 Detailed weapon descriptions
-- 🎨 Beautiful Discord embeds

 ## Setup

 ### Prerequisites

-- Node.js 16.9.0 or newer
+- Node.js 22 or newer
 - A Discord application and bot token

 ### Discord Bot Setup